morph-l2/morph-doc/docs/quick-start/3-faucet.md

 To interact with our testnet, you first need to receive testnet ETH on sepolia.

-Then you may bridge from sepolia Testnet to Scroll Alpha Testnet.
+Then you may bridge from sepolia Testnet to morphism testnet.

 Here are a few sepolia faucet apps: